OMIF – Music Industry Initiatives

 Who is eligible to apply to the OMIF?

-The program provides support through four program streams – applicants include:
+The program provides support through five program streams.

-- Live Music — eligible domestic music promoters and presenters (including festivals)
+Live Music: Eligible domestic music promoters and presenters (including festivals) with revenues over $125K.

 - Domestic music promoters and presenters with revenues under $1M who meet the eligibility criteria for OMIF as well as Experience Ontario may not receive funding from both programs for the same event in the same activity window.
-Domestic music promoters and presenters (including festivals) with revenues over $1M who meet the eligibility criteria of Exprience Ontario are NOT eligible to apply for OMIF..
+Domestic music promoters and presenters (including festivals) with revenues over $1M who meet the eligibility criteria of Experience Ontario are NOT eligible to apply for OMIF.

 - 3.